 The Corrections Officer Retirement Plan (CORP) was created by Laws 1986, Chapter 325.
 It is one of three plans administered by the Public Safety Personnel Retirement System.
 Current authority can be found at A.R.S.§§38-881 et seq.

-CORP provides uniform retirement and disability benefits for specifically designated positions listed in statute, which includes State of Arizona corrections officers and employees as well as county, city or town detention officers, dispatchers and probation officers (A.R.S.§38-881).
+CORP provides retirement and disability benefits for specific designated positions defined in statute, which includes State of Arizona correctional officers and employees as well as county, city or town detention officers, dispatchers, probation officers and surveillance officers.
+(A.R.S.§38-881).

 The Board of Trustees for the Public Safety Personnel Retirement System provides oversight for investments pursuant to A.R.S.§38-883.
 Although the Board is not responsible for the actions or omissions of the local boards, it has the authority to seek review or rehearing in order to protect the System as a whole.
-The Board of Trustees is made up of seven members, appointed by the Governor to five-year terms.
+The Board of Trustees consists of nine members, appointed to five-year terms.

 Statute requires each employer group participating in CORP to establish a local board and assigns numerous responsibilities to each board.
 Each local board determines eligibility for membership, retirement benefits based on years of service, and survivor benefits.